CoherentLabs/GameUIComponents/README.md

 <!--Copyright (c) Coherent Labs AD.
 All rights reserved. -->
 # Components for Game User Interface

 This is a suite of custom elements designed specifically for Gameface.
+All components can also be used in Google Chrome.
 You can preview them by starting the demo.
 You can serve the root directory and open the demo.html file using an http-server of your choice.
 Or use the default setup in the package.

 Navigate to the root directory and run: